dazednconfusing/SelfTrainingDomainAdaptation/README.md

 - Experiments on other datasets should work without downloading additional datasets.
 - For the final camera-ready code, we will include virtualenv instructions, and a more automated process for processing the dataset.

-Main files
+### Main files
 -vae.py contains the autoencoding classifier
-- gradual_shift_better.py contains reproduction and ablation scripts for experiments in Section 5.1
+- gradual_shift_better.py contains reproduction and ablation scripts for experiments in Section 5.1 of the original paper